-When TRS Error Correction and Insertion is enabled, the GS2961A generates and overwrites TRS code words as required.
+When TRS Error Correction and Insertion is enabled, the GS2960A generates and overwrites TRS code words as required.

-TRS Word Generation and Insertion is performed using the timing generated by the Timing Signal Generator, providing an element of noise immunity over using just the received TRS information.
+TRS Word Generation and Insertion is performed using the timing generated by the Timing Signal Generator.
+The timing signal generator performs bit error correction on incoming FVH information based on the Hamming code information embedded in the TRS-XYZ word.
+This provides an element of noise immunity over using just the received TRS information.